-I remember back in the 90s when I used to listen to Pearl Jam- I mean- get into polarized conversations with friends about libertarianism vs statism and they would claim libertarians are “too selfish”.
+I remember back in the 90s when I used to listen to Pearl Jam on shiny disc objects- I mean- get into polarized conversations with friends about libertarianism vs statism and they would claim libertarians are “too selfish”.

 Of course, I’d automatically deny that and speak of some of the many ways that taking care of one’s self must take precedence.

 For example, if a person neglects their health in order to focus too much on the health of others, eventually one will not have the capacity to help anyone.
 A perfect simple example is airlines advising passengers to put the oxygen mask on themselves before their children if the plane gets attacked by a giant shark.

 So what if yes, it is logical and reasonable for any being to most often act in a “me-first” manner?
 The key is most often.
 Sadly, many – if not most – libertarians I’ve interacted with – and the number is not few – tend to lean in more of a black & white direction with regard to this issue and many others.
 Why is that?

 Black & white thinking

 Perhaps the more left brained (logic) a person is, the more they crave clarity, truth, order, pizza, and uniformity?
 I found some clues in this definition of the psychological issue called “splitting”:

 “Splitting (also called black-and-white thinking or all-or-nothing thinking) is the failure in a person’s thinking to bring together the dichotomy of both positive and negative qualities of the self and others into a cohesive, realistic whole.
 It is a common defense mechanism.
 The individual tends to think in extremes (i.e., an individual’s actions and motivations are all good or all bad with no middle ground).